 The gelding above suffered from an acute onset of left fetlock pain with swelling and lameness.
 Radiographs showed vague signs of bone trauma and the horse was stall rested for 8 weeks.

 However, the horse remained lame at the walk with severe pain when attempting to flex the joint.
 Ultrasound and radiographs were unremarkable and the owner elected a standing MRI of the fetlock from their veterinarian.
 Interpretation of that study by a well-respected radiologist was that there were not enough findings to explain the degree of lameness.
-Again, this is very frustrating to all involved.
+Again, this is very frustrating for everyone involved.

 As the case report illustrates, the Esaote MRI scanner is capable of obtaining images that can be more useful for diagnosing and treating your horse’s injuries.